José Williams

-José Daniel Williams Zapata (born 9 November 1951) is a politician and retired Peruvian Army general who currently serves as President of the Congress of Peru, the head of the legislature, and next in the line of succession for the Presidency of Peru.
+José Daniel Williams Zapata (born 9 November 1951) is a politician and retired Peruvian Army general who served as President of the Congress of Peru, the head of the legislature and next in the line of succession for the Presidency of Peru.
 Williams currently represents the constituency of Lima in the Peruvian Congress as a member of Go on Country - Social Integration Party.

 In 1997, Williams led Operation Chavín de Huántar, a military operation that successfully ended the Japanese embassy hostage crisis.
 He served as Chief of the Joint Command of the Armed Forces of Peru from 2005 to 2006.

 Military career

 Williams was born in Lima on November 9, 1951.
 He enrolled in the Peruvian Army through the Chorrillos Military School.

 Accomarca massacre

 In 1985, then Colonel Williams was allegedly involved in the Accomarca massacre in Ayacucho, reportedly leading two of four patrols that participated in the "Huancayoc Plan" that resulted in the massacre.
 Two judicial events in 2005 did not find sufficient evidence to convict Williams of any crime, though details of the meeting introducing the Huancayoc Plan were not revealed until 2012 when second lieutenant Telmo Hurtado was questioned.
-According to Hurtado, who served under Williams, the colonel gave orders to "not to give written account of terrorist casualties in any military operation, but verbally" in an attempt to "avoid complaints from the relatives of the victims".
-According to attorney Carlos Rivera Paz of the IDL, this does not show Williams' involvment in the massacre but instead shows an attempt of a coverup.
+According to Hurtado, who served under Williams, the colonel gave orders "not to give written account of terrorist casualties in any military operation, but verbally" in an attempt to "avoid complaints from the relatives of the victims".
+According to attorney Carlos Rivera Paz of the IDL, this does not show Williams' involvement in the massacre but instead shows an attempt of a coverup.
 Williams denied giving such orders and that since casualty numbers were ultimately reported and observed during trials investigating the massacre.